RidhimaS123/js_MiniProjects/README.md

 Project3=DigitalClock ||
 Project4=Guess the Number ||
 Project5=Change the mouse color when it moves ||
-AsyncProject=Change the background color evrey second and stop when you want ||
+AsyncProject=Change the background color every second and stop when you want ||
 AsyncProject2=Keyboard Check